 I am currently a staff scientist at Stanford Synchrotron Radiation Laboratory.
 I graduated from Nanjing University with B.S. degree in Solid State Physics.
 I spent three years in Institute of Physics, Chinese Academy of Sciences, China and three years in Institute of Solid State Physics, Karlsruhe Research Center, Germany for my post-graduate studies.
 I received my Ph.D. degree in Condensed Matter Physics in 1997.
 My research interests are mainly focused on ARPES studies of strongly correlated electron systems.

 I am a research scientist at the Advanced Light Source, Lawrence Berkeley National Laboratory.
 I received my Ph.D. from University of Michigan in 2006, then worked as a postdoctoral fellow in Shen group before moving across the Bay in 2010.
 My scientific interest is to investigate electronic properties of advanced materials using ARPES, ranging from heavy fermions, topological insulators, low dimensional systems, to functional oxides for energy applications.

 Dr. Jonathan Sobota

-I am an Associate Staff Scientist at SLAC National Accelerator Laboratory.
+I am a Staff Scientist at SLAC National Accelerator Laboratory.
 I completed my Ph.D. at Stanford University in 2014, and continued my postdoctoral studies at SLAC and Lawrence Berkeley National Lab.
 My research focuses on development of advanced spectroscopies for studying electronic interactions in solids, including photoemission with both spin and time resolution.
 My goal is to achieve a deeper understanding of the physics of quantum materials including superconductors and topological materials, and to develop approaches for controlling the relevant degrees-of-freedom.